yyasha/raspberrypi_router/README.md

 Remaining actions
 ------------
 Open scripts/startDefaultDns.sh and replace 192.168.1.1:53 to your static dns
-Open scripts/startDpi.sh and replace user to your username
 Open scripts/startTorDns.sh and replace 192.168.1.1:9053 to your Tor DNS ip and port